What to expect when visiting Dubai in August

-In August you will need to be prepared for the extremes – outside temperatures are searing hot so a pack breathable cotton materials that don’t stain easily with sweat marks.
+In August, you will need to be prepared for the extremes – outside temperatures are searing hot so pack breathable cotton materials that don’t stain easily with sweat marks.
 Long flowing dresses and loose, long sleeve shirts work best, along with plenty of antiperspirant!

 If you are worried about exactly how you’re supposed to dress light for the weather but covered for respect, you can see our guide to dressing with cultural sensitivity here.

 You will definitely want some sort of sun protection for your head, sunglasses and your 50SPF sunscreen – even if you will only briefly be outside.

-At the other end of the scale, in August you will want to be prepared for the brutal force of airconditioning indoors!
-A cardigan or pullover should suffice.
-If you are still thinking of braving the Dubai desert in the evening, closed-toed shoes are recommended to protect your heat against the scorching sands that only cool a little at night.
+At the other end of the scale, in August, you will want to be prepared for the brutal force of air conditioning indoors!
+A cardigan or pullover should suffice in most situations.
+If you are still thinking of braving the Dubai desert in the evening, closed-toed shoes are recommended to protect your feet against the scorching sands that only cool a little at night.